maxwellmlin/bio218-project/VM_install_guide/README.md

     * **For Windows Users**, you will need to download software called Putty.
 Use this link -[Putty download page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)- to download the 64-bit x86 version by clicking `putty-64bit-0.76-installer.msi`.
 Install the software.
  ![putty_download](static/putty_download.png)
         * Once Putty is installed, open the software.
 In the `Hostname` field, enter your VM's address.
 This address can be found on your VM's management page, in the General Information box and next to Hostname, as shown in Step 4's image.
-        * Make sure SSH is selected and then click `open` and then click `yes`.
+        * Make sure SSH is selected and then click `open` and then click `Accept`.
 A new window will open.
-In this new window, enter you netID and hit enter.
-Next, enter in your netID password. **NOTE: you will not be able to see what you type.
+In this new window, enter your netID and hit enter.
+Next, enter in your netID password and hit enter. **NOTE: you will not be able to see what you type for your password.
 This is suppose to happen.**
     * **For Mac or Linux Users**, SSH is preinstalled and can be used from within the Terminal.
 Open up a terminal and enter `ssh netid@VM_address`, where *netid* is your netID and *VM_hostname* is your VM's address.
 This address can be found on your VM's management page, in the General Information box and next to Hostname, as shown in Step 4's image.
         * After typing in the above command, hit enter.
 You will be asked a yes/no question, type in `yes` and hit enter.
 ____